 Cross-talk is an effect in which signals from one antenna are picked up by an adjacent antenna, causing an erroneous correlation.
-At $\lambda 20$ cm, this effect is important prinicipally in the D configuration.
+At $\lambda 20$ cm, this effect is important principally in the D configuration.
 At $\lambda 90$ cm, C and even B configurations can also be affected.
+And at $\lambda 400$ cm, all configurations show strong cross-talk on many baselines.
 Careful editing is necessary to identify and remove this form of interference.
+For the 90 and 400 cm bands, use of the spectral line modes is strongly recommended to allow detection and removal of these contaminating signals.